-The horrors she would witness as a VAD were beyond anything she could imagine.
+The horrors she would witness as a VAD were beyond anything she could have imagined.
 The sight of wounds made her sick to her stomach.
-In addition, she slowly became disillusioned by nationalist fervor as she discovered both sides were responsible for atrocities.
+In addition, she slowly became disillusioned by nationalist fervor after discovering both sides were responsible for atrocities.

-Her experience made the adjustment to civilian life after the war difficult.
+Her experiences made the adjustment to civilian life after the war difficult.